Winning Wrong

 Strong.
 Consistent.
 The person everyone leans on.
 She holds things together — the team, the household, the family's emotional climate.
 He carries the weight without complaint because that's what's required and he's built for it.

 But privately, they're running on borrowed energy.
 He's present in the house but somewhere else internally.
 She's doing everything right in the relationship and feeling completely unknown.
-They're carrying everyone else's season while quietly neglecting their own.
+They're carrying everyone else's season while quietly neglecting their own — and getting better at hiding it.

 Strong publicly.
 Running on empty privately.